RyanTAdams.com

 Completely Remove a Damaged McAfee Or Norton Antivirus Installation

-November 10th, 2008 · Comments Off
+November 10th, 2008 · Comments Off on Completely Remove a Damaged McAfee Or Norton Antivirus Installation

 I often get calls from customers who 30 or 60 days after buying a new computer begin receiving prompts to “renew” their antivirus subscription.
 This is a common tactic of McAfee and Norton to get more users.
 These companies give incentives to computer manufactures to install their antivirus products (along with a 30 or 60 day subscription) on new computers.
 The idea is that most people will get used to the product, and then when the trial subscription expires, will readily pay $50+ for another year.